MicrosoftDocs/azure-dev-docs/articles/java/sdk/java-sdk-lro.md

 In this code, you retrieve the final result of the long-running operation by calling `last()`.
 This call tells the `PollerFlux` that you want to wait for all the polling to complete, at which point the long-running operation has reached a terminal state, and you can inspect its status to determine the outcome.
 If the poller indicates that the long-running operation has completed successfully, you can retrieve the final result and pass it on to the consumer in the subscribe call.

-The following example uses the `last()` operator to wait for all polling to complete, then retrieves the final result if LRO succeeded.

 ## Next steps

-Now that you've familiarized yourself with the long-running APIs in the Azure SDK for Java, see [Configure proxies in the Azure SDK for Java](java-sdk-proxying.md) to learn how to further customize the HTTP client.
+Now that you're familiar with the long-running APIs in the Azure SDK for Java, see [Configure proxies in the Azure SDK for Java](java-sdk-proxying.md) to learn how to further customize the HTTP client.